Middle Park (Qld)

 Table Chart PROFILE FAQ

-Middle Park features high concentrations of family households, with a fairly typical median household size
+Middle Park features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 81.2% of all households, including 39.3% couples with children, 30.7% couples without children, and 10.8% single parent families.
 Non-family households comprise the remaining 18.8%, with lone person households at 16.4% and group households making up 2.0%.
-The median household size is 2.8 people, which aligns with the Greater Brisbane average.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households